 Is This Normal Relationship Stress or a Sign It’s Not Working?

-Sometimes, a conversation ends, but the tension remains.
-A grievance persists despite what felt like a resolution, and similar upsets return in different forms, carrying the same underlying charge.
+But not every difficulty resolves this way.
+Sometimes a conversation ends, and the tension remains.
+A grievance persists despite what felt like resolution.
+Similar upsets return in different forms, carrying the same underlying charge.

 When Normal Stress Starts to Feel Like Something Else